 A stiff setup means if you go on a bumpy road, the tyres would spend time airborne instead of doing their job of providing traction.

-If you go too far with the car, it won’t have motion and roll to shift weight to the tyres doing the most work.
+If you go too far with the Car Modification Cardiff, it won’t have motion and roll to shift weight to the tyres doing the most work.

 In this case, excessively stiff sway bar and suspension settings on the front end leads to understeer, while going too stiff on the rear causes oversteer.